Terreno Realty Corp (TRNO) Stock: A SWOT Analysis - News Heater

 TRNO) stock’s latest price update

-The stock price of Terreno Realty Corp (NYSE: TRNO) has jumped by 0.17 compared to previous close of 63.08.
-Despite this, the company has seen a gain of 3.59% in its stock price over the last five trading days.
-Seeking Alpha reported 2023-12-18 that Terreno Realty Corporation owns and operates industrial real estate properties across 6 U.S. coastal markets.
-The company’s portfolio is well-diversified and its operating results have been consistently strong.
-However, the dividend yield is low and the shares are trading at a large premium to NAV.
+Terreno Realty Corp (NYSE: TRNO)’s stock price has soared by 0.51 in relation to previous closing price of 62.93.
+Nevertheless, the company has seen a gain of 1.33% in its stock price over the last five trading days.
+Zacks Investment Research reported 2023-12-21 that Terreno Realty (TRNO) sells industrial property for $17.8 million in West Caldwell, NJ, as part of its financing strategy for long-term growth.

 TRNO’s Market Performance

-Terreno Realty Corp (TRNO) has experienced a 3.59% rise in stock performance for the past week, with a 13.35% rise in the past month, and a 8.65% rise in the past quarter.
-The volatility ratio for the week is 1.57%, and the volatility levels for the past 30 days are at 1.69% for TRNO.
-The simple moving average for the past 20 days is 7.52% for TRNO’s stock, with a 6.64% simple moving average for the past 200 days.
+TRNO’s stock has risen by 1.33% in the past week, with a monthly rise of 13.35% and a quarterly rise of 9.56%.
+The volatility ratio for the week is 1.62% while the volatility levels for the last 30 days are 1.76% for Terreno Realty Corp.
+The simple moving average for the past 20 days is 6.27% for TRNO’s stock, with a 6.74% simple moving average for the past 200 days.

 Analysts’ Opinion of TRNO